Xerox 914: Specifications and features

-The 914 model (so-called because it could copy originals up to 9 inches by 14 inches (229 mm × 356 mm) could make 100,000 copies per month (seven copies per minute).
+The 914 model (so-called because it could copy originals up to 9 inches by 14 inches (229 mm × 356 mm)) could make 100,000 copies per month (seven copies per minute).
 In 1985, the Smithsonian received a Xerox 914, number 517 off the assembly line.
 It weighs approximately 650 pounds (294 kg) and measures 42" (107 cm) high × 46" (117 cm) wide × 45" (114 cm) deep.

 The machine was mechanically complex.
 It required a large technical support force, and had a tendency to catch fire when overheated.
+According to technology historian Edward Tenner, during the development of the technology, copiers were found to catch fire on documents that had too many zeros or "O"s.
 Because of the problem, the Xerox company provided a "scorch eliminator", which was actually a small fire extinguisher, along with the copier.
 Ralph Nader was among those to complain about the copier fires, reporting that the machine at his office in Washington had caught fire three times in four months.
 A 1967 article in The New Yorker by John Brooks detailed the relationship between the office secretary and the copier.
 A secretary he had interviewed for the piece said that a technical representative from Xerox had warned her "not to be afraid of the 914 because the machine would sense her fear and, like a mischievous child, misbehave."
 Despite these problems, the machine was regarded with affection by its operators, due to it being complex enough to be interesting to use, but without being so complex as to be beyond understanding.

 The pricing structure of the machine was designed to encourage customers to rent rather than buy: it could be rented in 1965 for $25 per month, plus 10 cents per copy.
 There was a meter, which the customer would read to fill out and mail a card to Xerox each month.
 Its purchase price was $27,500, which was established by the US Government, as they would not rent equipment.
 The customer also bought paper and toner (ink) at a cost of about 5 cents per copy.